codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

 [Codacy](https://www.codacy.com/) is a code review tool that allows for automatic analysis, code coverage tracking, and extensive reports to allow you and your team to improve your code quality over time.

-Analysis reports displayed within Coveralls dashboard:
+Analysis reports displayed within Codacy dashboard:
 {% include image.html
 lightbox="true"
 file="/images/testing/codacy/codacy-report.png"